-he paper deliverer tossed onto our lawn a sticky, soggy mess of a newspaper.
-A. A sticky, soggy mess of a newspaper the paper deliverer tossed onto our lawn. uke, our favorite Pug, was soon sprinting from the kitchen, sliding through the livin oom, and making a bee-line for the lawn.
-20. T he locked front door was in Duke's way.
+$oldsymbol{Q}$.
+The paper deliverer tossed onto our lawn a sticky, soggy mess of a newspaper.

+A. A sticky, soggy mess of a newspaper the paper deliverer tossed onto our lawn.

+19. Duke, our favorite Pug, was soon sprinting from the kitchen, sliding through the living room, and making a bee-line for the lawn.

-22. Duke did place a few tooth marks and about a hundred scratches on the front doc 23.
-Puppy obedience school was unsuccessful for Duke.
-24. The paper deliverer stood on the front porch listening to Duke's frantic efforts.
-25. He was not a fan of dogs.
-26. His left leg had seven dog-bite scars.
-27. Duke was not to blame for the paper deliverer's tooth marks.
+20. The locked front door was in Duke's way.

 21. The newspaper and advertisements were not chewed by Duke.
-24. The paper deliverer stood on the front porch listening to Duke's frantic efforts.
-25. He was not a fan of dogs.
-26. His left leg had seven dog-bite scars.
-Duke did place a few tooth marks and about a hundred scratches on the front door.
-25. He was not a fan of dogs.
-26. His left leg had seven dog-bite scars.
+22. Duke did place a few tooth marks and about a hundred scratches on the front do 23.
 Puppy obedience school was unsuccessful for Duke.
-26. His left leg had seven dog-bite scars.
 24. The paper deliverer stood on the front porch listening to Duke's frantic efforts.
 25. He was not a fan of dogs.
-27. Duke was not to blame for the paper deliverer's tooth marks.
 26. His left leg had seven dog-bite scars.
 27. Duke was not to blame for the paper deliverer's tooth marks.
 28. The mail carrier's scars, on the other hand, were inflicted by Duke.
-The mail carrier's scars, on the other hand, were inflicted by Duke.